rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/network-cloud-servers.rst

    :header-rows: 1

    * - Network
-     - Address Range
+     - Address range
      - Gateway
    * - PublicNet v4
      - /24 for virtual servers, /30 for OnMetal
-     - first usable IP in range (.1)
+     - First usable IP in range (.1)
    * - PublicNet v6
      - /64 for virtual servers and OnMetal
      - ``fe80::def`` for virtual servers, varies for OnMetal
    * - ServiceNet v4
-     - varies, /17 or smaller for virtual servers, /30 for OnMetal
+     - Varies, /17 or smaller for virtual servers, /30 for OnMetal
-     - first usable IP in range
+     - First usable IP in range
    * - Cloud Networks
      - Can be IPv4 or IPv6.
 For v4, choose a range between /28 and /24.
      - Gateway IP and DNS Servers not defined by default.
-Must be defined for :ref:`Gateway Instances<network-gateway-instances>` to work properly.
+Must be defined for :ref:`Gateway instances<network-gateway-instances>` to work properly.